BitMEXResearch/Parrot-Tweaks/README.md

-# Parrot-Tweaks
+# Tweaks of OS
 Some Tweaks I have done in my Linux distro.
-(Parrot Security OS)
+(Ubuntu OS)